The Mergers & Acquisitions Review: Bangladesh

 Furthermore, to facilitate export trade amid the covid-19 pandemic, the restrictions on refinancing from the Export Development Fund (EDF) have been relaxed.23 To enhance foreign investment to combat the financial crisis prompted by the pandemic, balances held by non-residents in non-resident investors' taka accounts (NITA) have been allowed to be used for purchase of foreign end mutual funds.24 Furthermore, non-resident Bangladeshis have been allowed to deposit money earned abroad in Bangladeshi banks' taka accounts.25 Non-banking financial institutions (NBFIs) have been allowed to increase the tenure of term loan and leases.26

 Foreign involvement in M&A transactions

-Outbound acquisitions by Bangladeshi nationals or investors are rare in Bangladesh, largely because of the conservative stance of regulators coupled with the lack of a legal framework for such outward investment.
+Outbound acquisitions by Bangladeshi nationals or investors are rare in Bangladesh largely because of the conservative stance of the regulators coupled with the lack of legal framework for such outward investment.
 Most M&A transactions involve foreign corporations acquiring local or foreign companies by means of inbound remittance in the form of FDI.

-Foreign investment flow during the financial years 2018–19 and 2019–20 stood at US$2.88 billion and US$3.88 billion respectively.20 The total FDI stock was estimated at US$16.4 billion in 2019 by UNCTAD.21 The main investors in the country are China, South Korea, India, Egypt, the UK and the United Arab Emirates.
+Foreign investment flow during the financial years 2018–19 and 2019–20 stood at US$2.88 billion and US$3.88 billion.30 The total FDI stock was estimated at US$16.4 billion in 2019 by the UNCTAD31.
+The main investors in the country are China, South Korea, India, Egypt, the United Kingdom and the United Arab Emirates.

 Significant transactions, key trends and hot industries